Up to 50% off sofas & mattresses — limited‑time deals.

 Misconception Why it backfires Better move

 “All slipcovers are machine-washable.”
-Some shrink, twist, or need air-drying.
-Read the care label; wash-test a swatch before committing.
+Some still shrink, twist, or need low-heat or air-drying.
+Check the care label and compare it with what actually works for a washable sofa.

-“Relaxed look means zero maintenance.”
+“Relaxed fit means zero maintenance.”
 Extra fabric shifts, wrinkles, and needs re-tucking.
-Look for ties, zippers, or foam tucks if you hate adjusting.
+Choose ties, zippers, or tuck-in supports if you want less fuss.

 Step 1: Choose a Fit and Style You Can Maintain

-Do a two-minute “real use” check in a showroom or at home: sit down, stand up, and slide your hand across the seat.
-If fabric bunches immediately, you’ll be fixing it after every movie night.
-If you’re sensitive to clutter, prioritize features that reduce movement (corner ties, zippers, snug decking, or tuck-in supports).
+Do a quick real-use check in a showroom or at home: sit down, stand up, and smooth your hand across the seat.
+If the fabric bunches right away, you’ll probably be adjusting it often.
+If that sounds annoying, think about how the sofa will behave in everyday use before you settle for a loose fit.

 Step 2: Pick Slipcover Fabric Like It’s Workwear

-Also watch pilling, which is driven by friction and fiber behavior; it can show up fast on some blends even when the fabric feels plush.
+Also watch pilling.
+It is mostly driven by friction and fiber behavior, so it can show up sooner than expected on some softer or fuzzier fabrics—especially if you skip the broader basics of how to choose a fabric sofa.

 Step 3: Make Sure the Sofa Underneath Deserves the Cover